Sightmark Wraith HD 4-32×50 Review: Is This Popular Night Vision Scope Worth it?

-When it comes to night vision scopes, the Sightmark Wraith HD 4-32×50 has been my go-to choice for years.
-Mounted on my X95, it’s my preferred choice for coyote hunting under the cover of darkness.
+When it comes to night vision scopes, the Sightmark Wraith HD 4-32×50 has been my trusted pick for years.
+It’s the one I run on my X95, and it’s handled plenty of coyote hunts after dark without issue.

 Sightmark Wraith HD 4-32×50 Specs